ericgundrum/SquidHallBE/README.md

 Using a docker container for development encapsulates the dependencies described below.
 It abstracts away platform idiosyncracies.
-It also keeps the computer safe from rouge npm packages.
+It also keeps the computer safe from rouge packages.

 See [Docker-Desktop](https://www.docker.com/products/docker-desktop)
 to learn about installing and using docker.